Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-troubleshooting-english.rst

 .. [#] This can happen if for example you issued ``CTRL-Z`` then put that task in the background (``bg``) and forgot that it was still running.

-	Note that Sim-Diasca includes various mechanisms to ensure that no two runs can silently interfere by mistake (ex: using UUID-based cookies, uniquely named directories according to case, user and a generated identifier, etc.).
+	Note that Sim-Diasca includes various mechanisms to ensure that no two runs can silently interfere by mistake (e.g. using UUID-based cookies, uniquely named directories according to case, user and a generated identifier, etc.).